2 Easier-to-Use Chameleon Alternatives to Improve Your Onboarding

 How much does Appcues cost?

-Appcues starts at a cost of $249 per month when billed annually.
+Appcues has a starting price of $299 per month when billed annually.
 This gives you 1000 MAU and 3 team seats.
 It also limits the integrations you have access to.

 The short answer is yes-and-no.

-Unfortunately, Appcues offers a lot of functionality but falls short when it comes to contextual onboarding.
+Appcues offers a lot of functionality and a simple interface but falls short when it comes to contextual onboarding.
 It also requires coding to fully customize your onboarding elements.

-You’ll also have to pay a lot more to use Appcues to the full extent of its abilities.
+You’ll also have to pay a lot more to use Appcues to the full extent of its abilities so it’s not exactly the cheapest option amongst Chameleon alternatives.

 The best Chameleon alternative?